queueit/KnownUser.V3.Cloudfront/README.md

 After returning  from the queue, the script will let user continue its request to your backend and will add a cookie to the user browser (the code in ViewerResponse will do that) containing a valid queue session and since then all the requests of that specific user will pass the validation from ViewerRequest function without going to the queue since it has a valid queue session cookie.

 ## Instruction

+- Set your CustomerId and SecretKey in `index.js` file in ViewerRequest package
-Please create two lambda edge functions one for ViewerRequest and one for ViewerResponse and put the code from this repository there respectively.
-Go to URL `https://[your-customer-id].queue-it.net/status/integrationconfig/[your-customer-id]` and copy the value and set the JSON string in `integrationConfig.js`in ViewerRequest.
-Set your CustomerId and SecretKey in `index.js` in ViewerRequest function.
-Finally, define the correct routes you want to protect by queue and set events ViewerRequest and ViewerResponse to the right function.
+- Create two lambda edge functions one for ViewerRequest and one for ViewerResponse and put the code from this repository there respectively.
+- Define your desired behaviours where you want to be protected by queue and set CloudFront events  ViewerRequest and ViewerResponse to function you have already created.

 >Please contact [queue-it support](https://support.queue-it.com/hc/en-us) for further information and intruction.